Chocolate Praline Roulade

-- Place a clean dishtowel on top - covering the entire cake.
-The towel should be even with the cake on one short side; overhang is ok on the others.
+- Place a clean dish towel on top - covering entire cake.
+The towel should be even with cake on one short side; overhang is ok on others.

 - Place a large cutting board on top of towel and use oven mitts to flip cake onto board with towel underneath.
 While still hot, roll cake, including towel, starting with short end with no towel overhang.
 Let rest, seam-side down for 30 minutes.

 - After 30 minutes, gently unroll cake and let cool completely.
 (The cake will look wrinkled and ends should curl upward.)

 - Face cake vertically, with one short side closest to you.
 Use an offset spatula to spread filling onto cooled cake.
 Leave a 1/2-inch border on three sides and a 1-inch border on far short side.
 Sprinkle chopped praline on, leaving some for top.

 - Roll cake from short side nearest you, but without towel this time.
 Place cake, seam-side down on a cooling rack placed over a rimmed baking sheet.
 Refrigerate.

 - To make ganache, place chocolate and butter in a medium bowl.
 Bring cream and corn syrup to a bare simmer.
 Pour hot cream over chocolate and butter and let sit for 5 minutes.
 Gently stir until it is a glossy, smooth chocolate.
-Pour over cake, letting excess drip onto the rimmed sheet.
+Pour over cake, letting excess drip onto rimmed sheet.
 Refrigerate at least 3 hours and up to 2 days.